Back to top

 Knox Authentication Manager is a managed app for shared Samsung devices that provides multiuser facial biometrics and sign-in automation for increased frontline worker productivity and safety.

-Supported UEMs and management types
+Supported UEMs or EMMs and management types

-UEM solution Main sign-in method
+Solution Main sign-in method

 VMware Workspace ONE Launcher